melty-glass/strawpage-canvas-editor/README.md

 I'll try to make it more understandable later, but the main thing you need to know is that I define two functions in this script: `resize()` and `ref()`.
+You can use these commands in the Inspect Element console on your browser.

 The format for resizing the canvas is `resize(width, height)`.